Frank Cyril Shaw Davison

 Frank Cyril Shaw Davison (February 3, 1893 – March 31, 1960) was a Canadian-born novelist who published under the nom de plume Pierre Coalfleet.
 He published four novels between 1921 and 1927.
 He adapted, and translated European plays, often in collaboration with Rita Matthias (Marguerite Julie Strauss).

 Davison's association with the American artist Marsden Hartley is well documented in Hartley studies.
-They met in Berlin in the early 1920's, and remained friends until Hartley's death in 1943.
+They met in Berlin in the early 1920s, and remained friends until Hartley's death in 1943.

 As a result of a misspelling of Coalfleet, it has only recently come to light that Davison was among the 2,820 names that appeared in the Sonderfahndungsliste G. B., the Gestapo's secret list of prominent British residents to be immediately arrested, were Germany to have succeeded in plans to occupy Great Britain.

 Early life and education

-Frank C. Davison was born in Hantsport, Nova Scotia in 1893.
+Frank C. Davison was born in Hantsport, Nova Scotia, in 1893.
 His father was Hiram Coalfleet Davison, a Master Mariner, and his mother was Bertha, nee Shaw.
 He spent much of his early childhood aboard merchant ships at sea with his family.

 Davison received an A.B. from McGill University in 1913, and an M.A. in comparative literature from Harvard University in 1914.
-He was enrolled at The University of California, Berkeley for the 1918-1919 term, though he does not appear to have completed a degree there.
+He was enrolled at The University of California, Berkeley, for the 1918–1919 term, though he does not appear to have completed a degree there.

 Davison's early professional life was spent in New York City, working as private secretary to Henry Goddard Leach, with whom a decade later, he would become co-editor of the literary journal The Forum.
-After World War I, he took a position at the Carnegie Endowment for International Peace in Washington, D.C., and shortly thereafter, at the secretariat of the League of Nations in Geneva in 1920 -21.
+After World War I, he took a position at the Carnegie Endowment for International Peace in Washington, D.C., and shortly thereafter, at the secretariat of the League of Nations in Geneva in 1920–1921.